 In case you missed it, you can see some of my other AI art, mostly created with Dreamstudio.

 The answer is yes.
 I just watched My Holo Love on Netflix.
+Hulu also has a lot of subbed and dubbed series that are worth considering.
 I am in the hospital and stuck with just the smallest iPad so I was checking subtitles to see if I could enlarge them any.
 That’s when I noticed Audio was listed in about eight different languages.
 No way I thought to myself as I switched to English audio and turned off the subtitles.
 It’s not perfect, no but when youre stuck on a small screen its nice.
 What’s wrong with it?
 The acting and casting is poor.
 At least in the one I watched Holo Love.
 I didn’t like the voice of the main male character in English at all.
 Not as good as the Korean original actors performances.
 I also don’t know if it’s been white washed – I didn’t watch the credits – but if so that’s another problem, hiring white actors to perform Asian roles.
-I dunno if that’s true though but worth pointing out that it’s a possibility.
+I dunno if that’s true though but worth pointing out that it’s a possibility.read more

 I admit I stopped buying DVDs and Blu-rays when Crunchyroll entered the scene.

 I recall back in the 90s, spending HUNDREDS of dollars on VHS boxsets of anime.
 Does anyone remember Suncoast Video?
 I’d go there all the time on birthdays with money from my grandparents or friends and family and buy anime box sets.
 I also would get catalogs in the mail from a company… I think it was called Funco?
 They sold anime by mail.
 I can’t remember if that was their name – but yep I’d order a TON of anime – VHS – through them. read more